SublimeText/Less/README.md

 Less extends Sublime Text's CSS syntax definition as of ST4149.

 If Less syntax highlighting doesn't work and console displays syntax errors,

-1. check if CSS package enabled.
+1. check if CSS package is enabled.
 2. remove any out-dated syntax override.

 ### Enable CSS package